DENTSPLY SIRONA (NASDAQ:XRAY) Releases FY 2021 Earnings Guidance

-Several research analysts have commented on the stock.
-TheStreet upgraded shares of DENTSPLY SIRONA from a c+ rating to a b rating in a report on Thursday.
-Piper Sandler upped their price objective on shares of DENTSPLY SIRONA from $70.00 to $75.00 and gave the stock an overweight rating in a report on Thursday, May 6th.
-Robert W. Baird upped their price objective on shares of DENTSPLY SIRONA from $71.00 to $78.00 and gave the stock an outperform rating in a report on Friday, May 7th.
-HC Wainwright upped their price objective on shares of DENTSPLY SIRONA from $60.00 to $72.00 and gave the stock a neutral rating in a report on Friday, May 7th.
-Finally, Barrington Research upped their price objective on shares of DENTSPLY SIRONA from $77.00 to $79.00 and gave the stock an outperform rating in a report on Friday.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating and five have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Hold and an average price target of $65.75.
+Several brokerages have recently issued reports on XRAY.
+Barrington Research lifted their price target on DENTSPLY SIRONA from $77.00 to $79.00 and gave the company an outperform rating in a research report on Friday, August 6th.
+Zacks Investment Research raised DENTSPLY SIRONA from a hold rating to a buy rating and set a $68.00 price objective for the company in a research note on Thursday, July 29th.
+Piper Sandler raised their target price on DENTSPLY SIRONA from $70.00 to $75.00 and gave the stock an overweight rating in a research report on Thursday, May 6th.
+Robert W. Baird raised their target price on DENTSPLY SIRONA from $71.00 to $78.00 and gave the stock an outperform rating in a research report on Friday, May 7th.
+Finally, HC Wainwright cut their price objective on DENTSPLY SIRONA from $72.00 to $66.00 and set a neutral rating for the company in a report on Monday.
+One analyst has rated the stock with a sell rating, three have given a hold rating and five have issued a buy rating to the stock.
+DENTSPLY SIRONA has a consensus rating of Hold and a consensus price target of $65.00.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 8th.
-Investors of record on Friday, September 24th will be given a dividend of $0.11 per share.
-This represents a $0.44 annualized dividend and a yield of 0.73%.
-The ex-dividend date of this dividend is Thursday, September 23rd.
-DENTSPLY SIRONA’s dividend payout ratio (DPR) is 24.58%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, October 8th.
+Shareholders of record on Friday, September 24th will be issued a dividend of $0.11 per share.
+The ex-dividend date is Thursday, September 23rd.
+This represents a $0.44 annualized dividend and a yield of 0.74%.
+DENTSPLY SIRONA’s dividend payout ratio (DPR) is currently 24.58%.

-In related news, insider Walter Petersohn sold 17,425 shares of the stock in a transaction dated Tuesday, May 25th.
-The shares were sold at an average price of $67.40, for a total transaction of $1,174,445.00.
-Following the sale, the insider now directly owns 55,222 shares of the company’s stock, valued at approximately $3,721,962.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Corporate insiders own 0.69% of the company’s stock.
+In other news, insider Walter Petersohn sold 17,425 shares of DENTSPLY SIRONA stock in a transaction dated Tuesday, May 25th.
+The stock was sold at an average price of $67.40, for a total value of $1,174,445.00.
+Following the transaction, the insider now directly owns 55,222 shares in the company, valued at $3,721,962.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+0.69% of the stock is owned by company insiders.

 About DENTSPLY SIRONA